-Choruses around the US and abroad have recorded and performed the music of Donald Skirvin, which is available on eleven CDs.
+Choruses around the US and abroad have performed his music, which is available on eleven CDs.
 Music critic David Vernier, writing for Classics Today, said that Skirvin's work “is rich in imagery wrought by imaginative use of harmony and apt, sensitive text-setting.
 And it's also just plain gorgeous music that speaks well for this composer's facility with voices.”
 Barlow Bradford, renowned composer, teacher, and director of the Utah Chamber Artists has said of Skirvin's music, “It is meaningful, beautiful, heartfelt, (and) technically superb!”
-Composer and conductor, Karen P. Thomas, has noted that “Skirvin is a skilled and prolific composer of choral music . . . (he) excels at both expressing the texts in music and at fitting his own musical expression to the rhythm of the poetry.”
+Composer and conductor, Karen P. Thomas, has noted that “Skirvin is a skilled and prolific composer of choral music . . . [he] excels at both expressing the texts in music and at fitting his own musical expression to the rhythm of the poetry.”

 About choral composition, Skirvin says, “I want to create choral pieces whose music is deeply imbued with the words of the poet.
-For such a piece to be successful and effective, I think the music must arise almost effortlessly and inevitably from the words themselves.
+For such a piece to be successful and effective, I think the music must arise seamlessly and inevitably from the words themselves.
 Anyone who listens to my music can hear that the soundscape is definitely modern.
-I value melody in my writing as well as rich and sometimes complex harmonic structures and shifting tonal (and sometimes non-tonal) centers.
+I value melody in my writing as well as rich and sometimes complex harmonic structures and shifting tonal centers.
 I am fond of writing unusual sonorities that tend, I think, to surprise the listener.”